bsmg/beat-saber-community-wiki/mapping.md

 # Tutorials and References
 ## Video Guides
 * [BennyDaBeast's Mapping Tutorials](https://bsaber.com/benny-custom-mapping/) **highly recommended**
 >NOTE: Benny uses a slightly older version of Mediocre Mapper in these tutorials.
-The UI and some processes have changed in the most recent MM version but the rest of the content is great!
+The UI and some processes have changed in the most recent MM/MMA version but the rest of the content is great!
 {.is-warning}
 * [Freeek's Mapping and Editor Tutorials](https://www.youtube.com/playlist?list=PLYeZR6d3zDPgDgWogOwMteL-5SQWAE14b)
 >NOTE: Freeek uses a very old editor called EditSaber in these tutorials.
 Many UI elements and processes have changed in newer editors but the rest of the content is great!